nabeel-oz/qlik-py-tools/docs/Prophet.md

 Firstly, you should set up your Qlik data model with a forecasting calendar.
 These instructions work with daily and monthly forecasts, but should teach you enough to build a sub daily forecast as well.

 _Note that it is not necessary to build a forecast calendar as explained below.
 We simply need to include the periods to be forecasted in the input dataset.
-You could have these columns created in the data source and simply left empty.
-However, building a forecast calendar as explained below is a robust approach that lets the user control the number of periods they want to forecast, and make selections and exclusions in the source dates without introducing gaps in the forecast._
+You can create these periods in the data source and simply leave them empty.
+However, building a forecast calendar as explained below lets the user control the number of periods they want to forecast, and make selections and exclusions for any dimension without introducing gaps in the forecast._

 ![Qlik data model snippet](images/Data-01.png)